 Variable voltage alternator problems with caravans – summary

-The Euro emission requirements
+Euro emission requirements

-The Euro Emission regulations change again in 2017 but details are not yet known.
+The Euro Emission regulations change again in late 2017.
+Details are not yet known.

 These regulations may eventually preclude all alternator use for RV auxiliary charging.
 If/when, however, is unknown.

 Note: Vehicles with variable voltage alternators monitor load and charge via a chassis to starter battery cable.
 All negative returns from RV appliances MUST be to the chassis side of this cable.
 The cable must not be altered in any way.

 Our constantly updated books include Caravan & Motorhome Electrics, the Caravan & Motorhome Book, and Camper Trailer Book.
 Solar That Really Works is for cabins and RVs).
 Solar Success is for home and property systems.